 This course provides students with math support, especially those with gaps in their prior math knowledge from middle school, and in need of remediation.
 This minor course is intended for 9th and 10th grade students in Algebra I, Geometry, and Algebra II, and is by teacher recommendation only.
-Students partially meeting expectations on 8th grade math MCAS or below state benchmarks on internal, school-wide assessments will may be placed in Math Essentials in their 9th and/or 10th grade year.
-Progress monitoring will be ongoing and students may place out of Math Essentials by showing proficiency on internal assessments. if the support is no longer necessary.
+Students partially meeting expectations on 8th grade math MCAS or below state benchmarks on internal, school-wide assessments will be placed in Math Essentials in their 9th and/or 10th grade year.
+Progress monitoring will be ongoing and students may place out of Math Essentials by showing proficiency on internal assessments.
 Grades are on a pass/fail basis.